Bloody Monday raid: The 12 July 1993 conference

-Adm.
-Johnathan Howe's request for dialogue and the need to explain the developments of Abdiqasim Salad's 11 July, 1993 meeting to the other members of the Habr Gidr, prompted the unusually high profile Monday 12 July, 1993, gathering.
-Aidid disapproved of the meeting taking place, as his authority in both the SNA and Habr Gidr was now being held in serious question.
-According to Black Hawk Down author Mark Bowden, "...[a]ll leaders and elders of Habr Gidr clan [were present], most of whom were opposed to the military posture that Aideed was taking against the UN.
-The meeting was about forcing Aideed to comply with UNOSOM II" In an interview with journalists, Abdi Qeybdiid - one of the Somali National Alliances high ranking lieutenants, would remark on the conference, "Everybody was interested in stopping the fighting, to open a dialogue.
+Howe's request for dialogue and the need to explain the developments of Abdiqasim Salad's 11 July 1993 meeting to the other members of the Habar Gidir, prompted the unusually high profile Monday 12 July 1993, gathering.
+Aidid reportedly disapproved of the meeting taking place, as his authority in both the SNA and Habar Gidir was now being held in serious question.
+According to Black Hawk Down author Mark Bowden: "...[a]ll leaders and elders of Habr Gidr clan [were present], most of whom were opposed to the military posture that Aideed was taking against the UN.
+The meeting was about forcing Aideed to comply with UNOSOM II".
+In an interview with journalists, Abdi Qeybdiid remarked on the conference: "Everybody was interested in stopping the fighting, to open a dialogue.
 It was in the interest of all."
-To discuss Howes peace initiative, the conference would include high ranking elders, intellectuals, businessmen, former judges, military officers, representatives of women's organizations and other notable clansmen of the Habr Gidr clan.
-Representatives of other Somali clans such as the Ogadeni, Dir, Majerteen, Sheikhal, Murosade, Hawadle, Gaalje'el and Rahanweyne were also present.
-Abdi Qeybdiid's villa was selected for the talks, as it possessed a large carpeted conference room on the second floor capable of holding a gathering of over a hundred people.
-The meeting had been publicized in Mogadishu's newspapers as a peace conference the day before and an American war correspondent in Mogadishu who was a witness of the raid, Scott Peterson, corroborated the Somali account that a group of elders had gathered to discuss to how to end the violence between the SNA and UN forces.
+The conference to discuss Howe's peace initiative included high-ranking elders, intellectuals, businessmen, former judges, military officers, representatives of women's organizations, and other notable clansmen of the Habar Gidir clan.
+Representatives and notable figures of other Somali clans were present such as the: